gsidsid/blackjack/README.md

 ### Design:

 #### Process:
-Decided to use Python for its simplicity in implementation and prototyping speed.
+I decided to use Python for its simplicity in implementation and prototyping speed.
 No formal test structure is used, albeit testing was conducted iteratively in-script as the codebase was built out.

 Before starting development of the blackjack ruleset/game code, I wrote out some requirements and raw output in `design.txt` to visualize some scenarios for how the game could look and operate.
 This helped clarify what features needed to be implemented and what cases needed to be covered, at least on a high level.